The Business Case for Nutrition

 Simply put, people want to work for an organization with an employee-centric culture, and caring about employee health is a sizable part of the equation.

-Why Employee Nutrition is a Vital Part of Corporate Wellness
+Why Employee Nutrition is a Vital Part of Employee Wellness

-Historically, most corporate wellness programs have focused on increasing employees’ physical activity.
+Historically, most employee wellness programs have focused on increasing employees’ physical activity.
 From gym membership discounts to in-house yoga classes, there’s a definite emphasis on exercise.